godotengine/godot-docs/tutorials/3d/introduction_to_3d.rst

 .. image:: img/tuto_3d10.png

-Cameras are associated with -- and only display to -- a parent or grandparent viewport.
+Cameras are associated with (and only display to) a parent or grandparent viewport.
 Since the root of the scene tree is a viewport, cameras will display on it by default, but if sub-viewports (either as render target or picture-in-picture) are desired, they need their own children cameras